 |Split (combination of two numbers)||17:1||5.4%|

 |Five (combination of 0, 00, 1, 2 & 3)||6:1||13.16%|

 |Straight Up (single number)||35:1||2.63%|

-As you can see in the table above, the odds that the casino pays out on a wager are always slightly less than the odds of winning.
+The odds that the casino pays out are always slightly less than the odds of winning.
 This difference is known as the house edge.
 It gives casinos a winning edge, ensuring that the house almost always wins eventually.

 To demonstrate how house edge is calculated, let’s look at a ‘red/black’ bet on a European table, one of the most frequently placed bets in roulette.
 A common misconception is that you have a 50% chance of winning this bet, as there are two outcomes.
-The zero on the table means that there are actually three: red, black or neither.
+However, the zero on the table means that there are actually three possible results: red, black or green.
 The presence of this extra pocket reduces the odds by increasing the number of possible outcomes.
 So only 18 of 37 numbers result in a win.
 This means that your chances are calculated as:

 18/37 = 0.486

 As the house also wins if the ball lands on 0, the odds for the casino are: